MattiaBorg/Data_Science_Lab_Biosciences/README.md

 ## What we did

 **1. Dataset audit**
-The provided dataset linked ultrasound images (BUSI) to clinical data (METABRIC).
-Before building anything, we verified statistically that this linkage is artificial: patients labelled *normal* carry invasive carcinoma diagnoses with average tumour sizes of 27 mm.
-We therefore do not use the clinical CSV files as model input.
+The provided dataset links ultrasound images to clinical and molecular CSV files.
+Before building any model, we verified statistically that this linkage is artificial: patients labelled *normal* carry invasive carcinoma diagnoses with average tumour sizes of 27 mm.
+We therefore do not use the CSV files as model input.

 **2. CNN on raw images**
 We fine-tuned EfficientNet-B0 (pre-trained on ImageNet) on the ultrasound images.
-First 7 of 9 convolutional blocks are frozen to prevent overfitting on a small dataset.
+The first 7 of 9 convolutional blocks are frozen to prevent overfitting on a small dataset.

 **3. Feature extraction**
 We extract 11 quantitative features from each raw image: 7 intensity statistics (mean, std, skewness, kurtosis, percentiles, dynamic range) and 4 GLCM texture descriptors (contrast, correlation, energy, homogeneity).
 No segmentation mask is used.